koenrane/KR-new-site/content/emotionally-confronting-a-probably-doomed-world-against.md

 Well, what he says about alignment is his business.
 But it’s also _my_ business, since I live on this planet and share its fate.
 And even if I agreed completely with Eliezer, I think I would rather give advice like:

-> I think the situation is very bleak, and assess that you individually have a low probability of saving the world.
+> I think the situation is bleak, and assess that you individually have a low probability of saving the world.
 I think you should know that before starting.
 That said, if you are still interested in helping, if you have something to protect—you should master deep learning and the science of intelligence, and you should practice the art of rationality with all the intensity and honesty you can muster.
 >
 > If you want to do alignment theory, try the AI safety camp.
 Or maybe see if Chris Olah could use some help.
 And perhaps, one day, we will have a worthy alignment scheme which urgently needs the expertise which you can develop today.